UK posts big current account deficit, household savings down

 Economists said the data underscored the importance of Britain exporting and investing more, of which there were some signs in the fourth quarter.

-Last week, Chancellor George Osborne announced measures he said would help companies invest and export more.
+Last week, British finance minister George Osborne announced measures he said would help companies invest and export more.

 For 2013 as a whole, the current account deficit stood at 4.4 percent of GDP, the widest deficit since 1989.